Elena Guro

 Guro is noted for developing new theories of color in painting.
 She was also the only female member of the most influential Futurist group called Cubo-Futurism.

 Early life

 Guro was born in St. Petersburg on January 10, 1877.
-Her father was Genrikh Stepanovich Guro, an officer in the Imperial Russian Army of French descent.
+Her father was Genrikh Stepanovich Guro (or Gouraud), an officer in the Imperial Russian Army of French descent.
 Her mother Anna Mikhailovna Chistyakova was a talented amateur artist.
 Guro spent her childhood in the village of Novosely near Pskov and at her father's estate in Luga.
 She inherited a government pension and property in Finland from her father, using both to support her artistic career.
 Her sister, Ekaterina Guro, was also a writer.